 And if it seems evil to you to serve the LORD, choose for yourselves this day whom ye will serve; whether the gods which your fathers served that were on the other side of the River, or the gods of the Amorites, in whose land ye dwell.
 But as for me and my house, we will serve the LORD.~Joshua 24:15 NKJV

-God needs us to be invested in our marriages and to know we are created for a greater purpose than just living together and having a good life.
-God had our best interest in mind when He created us, and He wants us to live lifestyles that bring Him glory.
-Paul describes vessels of gold and silver, in contrast to vessels of wood and earthenware.
+How we view ourselves determines how God uses us.
+If we don’t understand our value, we can’t expect God to use us in the way He designed.
+We must be invested in our marriages and understand we were created for a greater purpose than just living together and having a good life.
+God had our best interest in mind when He created us.
+Paul compares vessels of gold and silver with those made of wood and earthenware.

 How well do you represent the Father in your daily dealings?
-Is there “dirt” you need to address?
+Is there dirt you need to address?